StudentTraineeCenter/edu-agent/docs/features/FLASHCARDS.md

 - Whether a card is considered mastered.
 - Last practiced timestamp and last result.

-This data feeds into study sessions and practice analytics.
+This data feeds into practice analytics.